cheina97/liqo-network-docs/pages/crds/firewall.md

 The other rules apply the same concept but for the external CIDR.

 **This rule is the reason why NodePorts do not work with Cilium without kube-proxy.
 With no-kubeproxy, Cilium uses eBPF to manage firewall rules, so this fwcfg is bypassed.
-A future solution should consider moving this rule inside the Gateway.**
+A future solution should consider moving this rule inside the Gateway.
+Please notice that moving this rule is not enough since some routing rules inside the gateway use the source IP as policy and the SNAT is only available on pre-routing netfilter's hook.**

 #### Full-Masquerade